-They are used in order to create amazing designs.
-The fonts have been used and are being used by the biggest of brands like Facebook, PepsiCo, Nike, Chanel, and Apple too name a few.
+They are used to create unique designs.
+The fonts have been used and are being used by the biggest of brands like Facebook, PepsiCo, Nike, Chanel, and Apple, naming a few.

-Designers have placed these in their usage chart for good reasons, and I will reveal some major benefits of using them.
+Designers have placed these in their usage charts for good reasons, and I will reveal some significant benefits of using them.

 What is more, they also do well in logos, headings, and simple presentations.
-If you want your target users to read what is in front of them without getting distracted, sans serif can be a good choice.
+If you want your target users to read what is before them without getting distracted, sans serif can be a good choice.

 Check the best sans serif fonts out there today.

-Pasajero Font, an amazingly crafted font with splendid typeface art that gives a modern look to your fonts.
-It is crafted in a particular manner that individual letters give an aesthetic vibe because all the letters of this font are emphatic in their own way.
+Pasajero Font is an amazingly crafted font with exquisite typeface art that gives a modern look to your fonts.
+It is crafted in a particular manner that individual letters provide an aesthetic vibe because all the letters of this font are emphatic in their way.

 2. Cochin Font

-Cochin Font, an amazingly designed artistically pleasing typeface that gives a classical and modern perception with a glamorous, modern, and professional characteristic to your text.
+Cochin Font is an amazingly designed, artistically pleasing typeface that gives a classical and modern perception with a glamorous, stylish, and professional characteristic to your text.

-Brandon Grotesque font, a beautifully designed aesthetic typeface that gives a perception of a glamorous, modern and professional characteristic to your text.
+Brandon Grotesque font is a beautifully designed aesthetic typeface that gives a perception of a glamorous, modern, and professional characteristic to your text.

 4. Veneer Font

-The blend of the formal vintage attribute with freestyle graphical art gives rise to one of the highest-rated fonts produced by the “Yellow Design Studio.”
+The blend of the formal vintage attribute with freestyle visual art gives rise to one of the highest-rated fonts produced by the “Yellow Design Studio.”

-Trade Gothic Font brings a super structured typeface with amazing texture, preserving a professional look and natural feel to the text.
+Trade Gothic Font brings a super structured typeface with fantastic texture, preserving a professional look and natural feel to the text.